eid-hamada22/DeData/README.md

 The left part has also a checker, and down of it, we have a group of buttons, the first button is the train button, when you click it the model get trained.
 ![work2 (2)](https://github.com/user-attachments/assets/5d403142-aa2d-404b-bf70-8afd38d6de89)

-Down of it is the predict button when you click it a 3d window will arise, in it you put a new data and the model predict the label.
+Down of it is the predict button when you click it a 3d window will arise, in it, you put new data and the model predicts the label.
 ![work3](https://github.com/user-attachments/assets/2505c079-add7-45b0-a1ba-c5bebefcf742)

-Down of it is the plot button with its own window also, in It you can plot some charts about the model performance.
+Down of it is the plot button with its own window also, in It, you can plot some charts about the model performance.
 ![work4](https://github.com/user-attachments/assets/3b569683-d43f-41c8-95a1-46b034376c63)

-Finally, the save model button, which save the model "trained" in 'sav' format in the saved_models folder, and when open the model next time, you will work in the same model, paramter, test score.
+Finally, the save model button, which saves the model "trained" in 'sav' format in the saved_models folder, and then open the model next time, you will work in the same model, parameters, and test score.
 ![work5](https://github.com/user-attachments/assets/5546f951-8085-4aa2-a4d6-c82a2e23df73)